 - a) identifies jurisdictions that have strategic deficiencies in their national measures to combat money laundering, financing of terrorism and financing of proliferation activities; - b) works with these jurisdictions to address identified deficiencies in order to protect the international financial system from money laundering, financing of terrorism and proliferation risks; and - c) encourage greater compliance with its international standards on combating money laundering, financing of terrorism and financing of proliferation activities.

-On 21 February 20201, the FATF released a public statement drawing attention to the strategic deficiencies to counter money laundering, terrorist financing, and financing of proliferation in the regimes of several identified jurisdictions.
-It called on and urged member countries to apply enhanced due diligence, and in most serious cases, apply counter measures to protect the international financial system from ongoing money laundering, terrorist financing, and proliferation financing risks emanating from the countries.
-It is against this background that Accountable and Reporting institutions are directed to:
+On 21 February 2020, the FATF released a public statement drawing attention to the money laundering, terrorism financing and proliferation financing risks emanating from Anti-Money Laundering and Combatting the Financing of Terrorism and Proliferation deficiencies in national systems of several identified jurisdictions.